wilcoxen-courses/e331-pa-fec/README.md

 ## Input Data

-Several input files are available from the class Google Drive folder: **contrib_clean.pkl**, a pickled version of the aggregated individual contribution data from the previous exercise on campaign contributions; **com_cand_info.csv**, another file from the previous assignment that links committees, candidates, and parties; and **cb_2019_42_zcta510_500k.gpkg**, a geopackage file containing two layers: `state`, which is the boundary for Pennsylvania itself, and `zip`, which has boundaries for all of the state's zip codes.
+Several input files are available from the class Google Drive folder: **contrib_clean.pkl**, a pickled version of the aggregated individual contribution data from the previous exercise on campaign contributions; **com_cand_info.csv**, another file from the previous assignment that links committees, candidates, and parties; and **cb_2019_42_zcta510_500k.gpkg**, a geopackage file containing two layers: `state`, which is the boundary for Pennsylvania itself, and `zip`, which has boundaries for all of the state's ZCTAs (zip code tabulation areas, or just zip codes below).
 See the tips section if you're interested in what the `_500k` in the file name means.

 ## Deliverables